gitleaks/gitleaks/README.md

 ### Give Thanks

-If using gitleaks has made you job easier consider donating to one of [Sam](https://www.flickr.com/photos/146541520@N08/albums/72157710121716312)'s favorite places, the Japan House on the University of Illinois at Urbana-Champaign's campus: https://japanhouse.illinois.edu/make-a-gift
+If using gitleaks has made you job easier consider [sponsoring me](https://github.com/sponsors/zricethezav) through github's sponsorship program or donating to one of [Sam](https://www.flickr.com/photos/146541520@N08/albums/72157710121716312)'s favorite places, the Japan House on the University of Illinois at Urbana-Champaign's campus: https://japanhouse.illinois.edu/make-a-gift